 IBTC Portsmouth: Building Confident Boatbuilders

-World-renowned training provider with 100% employment rate of graduates to date.
-Based at the heart of Portsmouth Historic Dockyard offers a Level 3 City and Guilds Qualification, its own Diploma and a range of short courses.
-Teaching techniques of traditional boatbuilding and related transferable skills.
+We are a world-renowned training provider with 100% employment rate of graduates to date.
+Based in the heart of Portsmouth Historic Dockyard we offer a Level 3 City and Guilds Qualification, our own Diploma and a range of short courses.
+Teaching techniques of traditional wooden boatbuilding and related transferable skills.

 The Portsmouth Historic Dockyard boasts some of the most precious pieces of maritime history, like HMS Victory and Warrior.
 Now it’s nurturing the skills needed to keep them in good shape for the future.